top of page

 Medicare Advantage plans often require you to obtain referrals from your primary care physician before seeing a specialist or receiving certain medical services.
 This can be a frustrating and time-consuming process, as you must complete this additional step before you can receive the care you need.

 In some cases, you may also need to obtain prior authorization from your insurance company before receiving certain medical services or treatments.
-This can result in delays or denials of care, which can be especially problematic for patients with serious or urgent health needs.
+This can result in delays or denials of care, which can be especially problematic for patients with severe or urgent health needs.

 NO MEDICARE ADVANTAGE PLAN IS FREE